shlomisas/JS-Practical-Interview/exams/2/README.md

 * When user click `delete` on each history record, it'll delete from the localStorage and will remove form the history list.

 ## Principles
-* If you can, please write in ES6, if not ES5 is ok (you'll may do ES6 with us :).
-* You can select any Frameworks you want to use but try to use the most popular and not some indi ones.
+* You can select any Frameworks you want
 * For YouTube operations use the following:
     * For the search use [this Search API](https://developers.google.com/youtube/v3/docs/search)
     * For the player use [this iFrame SDK](https://developers.google.com/youtube/iframe_api_reference)
 * Please try express yourself as much you can, try to use your daily basis coding so we can see your level and knowledge

-for any questions please ping me on rnd@sizewhiz.com

 Wish you good luck,
 Shlomi.